ToshioCP/Gtk4-tutorial/gfm/sec12.md

 The signal "change-file" has no default handler (object method handler).
 You usually don't need to set a default handler.
 If you need it, use `g_signal_new_class_handler` function.
-See [GObject API reference](https://developer.gnome.org/gobject/stable/gobject-Signals.html#g-signal-new-class-handler) for further information.
+See [GObject reference manual](https://developer.gnome.org/gobject/stable/gobject-Signals.html#g-signal-new-class-handler) for further information.
 - The return value of `g_signal_new` is the signal id.
 The type of signal id is guint, which is the same as unsigned int.
 It is used in the function `g_signal_emit`.